TarunRaveesh/Vibe/README.md

 # Vibe

 Vibe is a front-end project for displaying upcoming and recommended events.
 It provides a user-friendly interface to browse and discover exciting events happening around.
+It's made using ReactJS.

 ## Key Features